-Due to CAMS construction, these services may look different or no longer be offered for portions of the 2023-2024 Biennium.

-House Rule 17.01 Floor Privileges.

-(1) When the House is in session, no person shall be permitted within the bar except:
+17.01 House Chamber Privileges.
+(1) The presiding officer shall balance access to the chamber and physical safety by ensuring that the total number of people in the House chamber does not exceed the total capacity limit of the chamber as determined by the Fire Marshal.
+Consequently, people otherwise allowed to access the chamber may be asked to leave until such time that the total number of people in the chamber is within safety limits.
+When the House is in session, no person shall be permitted within the bar except:

-- (a) Members of the Legislative Assembly;

-- (b) Floor personnel of the House;

-- (c) One of the following individuals, seated at a member's desk:

-(i) One individual from the member's personal staff employed under Rule 15.10 or receiving credit in the intern program;

-(ii) A member of the staff of a House standing committee, statutory committee, special committee or the caucus offices; or

-- (iii) A family member;

-- (d) Speaker and caucus staff;

-- (e) Persons authorized by the Speaker; and

-- (f) Accredited representatives of the news media.
+- (1) When the House is in session, no person shall be permitted within the bar except: - (a) Members of the Legislative Assembly; - (b) Floor personnel of the House; - (c) One of the following individuals, seated at a member's desk: - (i) One individual from the member's personal staff employed under Rule 15.10 or receiving credit in the intern program; - (ii) A member of the staff of a House standing committee, statutory committee, special committee; or - (iii) A member of the staff of the caucus offices; or; - (iv) A member of House floor staff including Honorary Pages, or: - (v) A family member. - (d) Speaker's and caucus staff;. - (e) Persons authorized by the Speaker; and - (f) Accredited representatives of the news media.

-(2) Courtesies of the house and floor privileges may be extended only to special dignitaries and former members of the Legislative Assembly with permission of the body.
-However, courtesies shall not be extended to any former member who is registered as a lobbyist with the Oregon Governmental Ethics Commission.

-(3) Seating in the side aisles beyond the bar shall be reserved for the families and guests of members and such other persons as may be authorized by the Speaker.
+- (2) Courtesies of the house and floor privileges may be extended only to special dignitaries and former members of the Legislative Assembly with the permission of the body.
+However, courtesies shall not be extended to any former member who is registered as a lobbyist with the Oregon Governmental Ethics Commission. - (3) Seating in the side aisle beyond the bar shall be reserved for the families and guests of members of the House and such other persons as may be authorized by the Speaker.
 However, the privilege shall not be granted to any person actively engaged in seeking the passage or defeat of any measure.
-An exception may be granted to members of families that have spoken in support of a memorial or resolution in their honor.

-(4) While the House is in session, the center aisle of the floor shall be kept clear of all persons except legislators and the Chief Clerk or someone acting under the Chief Clerk's direction in conduct of the business of the House.
+An exception may be granted to members of families that have spoken in support of a memorial or resolution in their honor. - (4) Seating in the rear of the chamber is for members, and staff of the Speaker and caucus offices only. - (5) To ensure access to the chamber proceedings, an area on the south side of the third-floor gallery shall be reserved for accredited representatives of the news media as defined in House Rule 18.01, and the south-side of the third-floor gallery shall be available to the public and press.
+The presiding officer may set time limits on public access to the chamber to ensure an equitable opportunity to all members of the public to observe the proceedings of the House. - (6) While the House is in session, the center aisle of the floor shall be kept clear of all persons except members and the Chief Clerk or someone acting under the Chief Clerk's direction in conduct of the business of the House.
 Access to the chamber while the House is in session shall be by the side doors and side aisles.

-(5) During the period beginning thirty minutes before the opening of each session and ending thirty minutes after the session, no person shall be permitted in the House chamber except those authorized to be in the chamber under this rule.

-(6) No person who is a lobbyist as defined in ORS 171.725 shall be permitted on the House floor or the adjacent side aisles while the House is in session.

-(7) The Sergeant at Arms shall enforce these rules.
+- (7) During the period beginning thirty minutes before the opening of each session and ending thirty minutes after the session, no person shall be permitted in the House chamber except those authorized to be in the chamber under this rule. - (8) No person who is a lobbyist as defined in ORS 171.725 shall be permitted on the House floor or the adjacent side aisles while the House is in session. - (9) The Sergeant at Arms shall enforce this rule.